-The border between the two countries still remains sealed.?
-People living in or close to the affected area remain in need of protection, improved access to water, and overall economic stability.
+The border between the two countries remains sealed.?
+People living in or close to the affected area are in need of protection, improved access to water, and overall economic stability.
 Access to education is hampered by insecurity.
 Families in and around the disputed area face protection risks due to unexploded ordnances (UXO).
-Significant cluster munition remnants (CMR) have been identified in and around Nagorno-Karabakh, and the Afhdam and Fizuli regions of Azerbaijan.?
+Cluster munition remnants (CMR) have been identified in and around Nagorno-Karabakh, and the Afhdam and Fizuli regions of Azerbaijan.?

 For 2019, INFORM rated Azerbaijan's risk of humanitarian crisis as medium, at 4.7/10.?

 - 4,500 People missing following the conflict [?]